wp-plugins/universal-star-rating/readme.txt

 3. This screen shot shows the preview inside the options page

 == Changelog ==

+= 1.9.1 =
+* Proofed that the plugin works with WP 4.0
+* Updated locale files and translation document
+* Updated admin panel

 = 1.9.0 =
 * Added custom images support